 Can I change courses/subjects and keep my scholarship?

 Should you wish to transfer to a different course than the one for which the scholarship offer is made, please note that transfer between courses is an academic matter and you would need to meet the requirements of your department and college in order to transfer course.
 If you wish to ask to transfer your scholarship to your new course, you should send your request to transfer your scholarship to Student Fees and Funding for review.
 Decisions are made on a case-by-case basis.

 Can the award be deferred if I need to start my course later?

 Deferral of entry for graduate study is only possible in exceptional circumstances.
 For more information, please visit the Accepting your offer page.

 Before a deferral can be granted you must have received confirmed offers from the University and your college with no conditions outstanding.
 You may apply to defer your award to start in a later term or the next academic year only if you first have the approval of your department and college to defer your place.
-Your request to defer your scholarship should then be sent to Graduate Admissions and Funding for review.
+Your request to defer your scholarship should then be sent to Student Fees and Funding for review.